Professional Development Events

 When adding other instructors to an approved training, the instructor’s approvals for Ohio Approved Level, Core Knowledge & Competency Category (CKC), and Groups Related to Content must match those chosen for the PD Event.
 If they do not match, their name will not appear, meaning they are not approved for one or more of those areas.
 The instructor can verify this information in their OPR profile; they can submit an updated Instructor application to include relevant areas if they meet the requirements.
 If approved, their name can then be added as an instructor to the PD Event.

 A Community of Learners, also known as a Study Group, is an ongoing event where a group of people meet regularly over a period of time to collectively examine a selected topic, practice new knowledge and skills in their own setting, and return to the group to share and reflect on the experience with colleagues.
 These are instructor or facilitator-led discussions that include strategies for application, into-practice opportunities, journaling for investigation, and a final project to illustrate learning and improved practice.
 COL participants receive credit for each session they attend.
-For additional requirements, see OCCRRA’s Instructor and PD Event Application Policy and Procedure Manual, Policy CE 4.7OCCRRA’s Instructor and Professional Development Event Application Policy Manual PDF / 82 Pages
+For additional requirements, see OCCRRA’s Instructor and PD Event Application Policy and Procedure Manual, Policy CE 4.7OCCRRA’s Instructor PD Event Application Policy v4 8-13-2021 PDF / 85 Pages

 Asynchronous PD Events are required to be held virtually and are self-paced, meaning participants access the event at a time chosen by them; participants and instructors are not required to be online at the same time for instruction.
 There must be various interactions and engagements in addition to the functions that advance the training.
 The event must be timed or locked to prevent users from freely advancing.
 The time needed to complete the event must match the approved hours.
 For additional requirements, see OCCRRA’s Instructor and PD Event Application Policy and Procedure Manual, Policy CE 4.13